 It is not known whether Kepivance is secreted in human milk.
 Because many drugs are excreted in human milk, and because of the potential for serious adverse reactions in nursing infants from Kepivance, a decision should be made whether to discontinue nursing or discontinue the drug, taking into account the importance of the drug to the mother.

-Clinical studies of Kepi vance did not include suffcient numbers of subjects aged 65 years and older to determine whether they responded differently from younger subjects. [see CLINICAL PHARMACOLOGY]
+Clinical studies of Kepivance did not include sufficient numbers of subjects aged 65 years and older to determine whether they responded differently from younger subjects. [see CLINICAL PHARMACOLOGY].

 Patients with Renal Impairment